walmartlabs/lacinia/docs/tutorial/game-data.rst

 It will take the place of an external database.
 Later, we can add more data for the other entities and their relationships.

+Later still, we'll actually connect our application up to an external database.

 Resolver
 --------